EdiFabric/EDIFACT.NET/README.md

-#One reference to bring them in, One line to parse them,
-One framework to find them all and in object bind them
+One reference to bring them in, One line to parse them, One framework to find them all and in object bind them --

 ediFabric is a better way to: